 Kolaches are Czech pastries.
 Traditionally they are not cookies, but doughy yeast buns filled with jam or poppy seeds.
-In my family we always make a cookie version and I have to confess that I’ve eaten a bunch of these prematurely.
+In my family we always make this jam-filled cookie version.

 My sister-in-law Stacy, who is also of Czech heritage, has a family recipe for the yeast bun version that she’s shared with me.

 I made this cookie version for a recipe contest on Food52.
 Of course we ate a few of those, but the rest I froze for Christmas.
 Let’s hope they last – we tend to sneak them from the freezer. 🙂

 When I went to look for them the other day they were “missing.”
 I’m not making any accusations here, but there is a certain male in my household that is clearly to blame for this incident.
 We will just need to bake more!

 How to Roll Cookie Dough Evenly

 Have you ever struggled to get your roll out cookies perfectly even?
 It makes baking times hard when some cookies are thin and some are thick, maybe even from side to side on the same cookie!

 When you’re baking delicate cut-out cookies like these Kolaches Cookies, even rolling is pretty important.
 The solution?

 This rolling pin!
 It makes even rolling simple – from pie crusts to cut-out cookies.

 A jam-filled cookie version of a traditional Czech pastry, Kolache.